Find Affordable College Courses

 Muncie, IN

-Our 2023 rankings named Ball State University the most popular online school in the United States for housing students.
+Our analysis found Ball State University to be the most popular school for housing students who want to pursue an online degree in the United States.
 Located in the city of Muncie, Ball State is a public college with a very large student population.

 View the Most Popular Online Housing Schools for a specific region near you.